Listen to this article

 Music Production and Audio Engineering

-Audio engineers manipulate frequencies constantly:
+Audio engineers work with frequencies constantly:

 - Equalization (EQ): Boosting or cutting specific frequency ranges to shape sound